kemalyst/blog-kemalyst/README.md

 ## Installation

-Create a mysql database called `blog` and configure the `config/database.yml` to provide the credentials to access the table.
+Create a pg database called `blog` and configure the `config/database.yml` to provide the credentials to access the table.
 Then:
 ```